More about: Visits to St. Peter's Basilica in Rome

 What else is there to see in the Vatican?

-If you are planning your visit and want to know what are the must-sees and things to do in the Vatican, let's start with the must-sees.
-You can't leave without visiting the Sistine Chapel and the Vatican Museums.
+One of the things to see and do in Rome is to visit the Vatican.
+Here's what to see and do in the Vatican.
+Let's start with the essentials.
+You cannot leave without visiting the Sistine Chapel and the Vatican Museums.

-Crowned in its vault with the most famous frescoes in the world, those of Michelangelo, the Sistine Chapel is one of the great attractions of the Vatican City.
+- Visit the Sistine Chapel: Crowned in its vault with the most famous frescoes in the world, those of Michelangelo, it is one of the great attractions of the Vatican City.
 You can visit it on your own or make the most of it by joining a guided tour with an expert and professional guide.
 You'll need at least two hours to tour the rest of the Vatican Museums and take in their beauty.
 Here's how to get tickets for the Sistine Chapel.

-In addition to St. Peter's Basilica, it is highly recommended to visit the Vatican Museums, where the Sistine Chapel is located.
-There are different options to access and visit them, as you can buy tickets to the Vatican and tour the museums on your own or with an audio guide, or you can book a guided tour of the Vatican in English to get the most out of your tour of the most popular galleries in the art world.
+- Visit the Vatican Museums: Besides St. Peter's Basilica, it is highly recommended to visit the Vatican Museums, where the Sistine Chapel is located.
+There are different options to visit them, as you can buy tickets for the Vatican and tour the museums on your own by booking an audio guide or you can book a guided tour of the Vatican in English to get the most out of your tour of the most popular galleries in the art world.